What states offer a 529 plan tax deduction?

 You don’t have to choose the 529 plan offered by your state — you’re free to register with any state’s 529 plan as long as it’s available to nonresidents.
 Because a 529 plan is an investment, the option you choose will depend on your specific financial situation, investment time frame, state of residence and more.

 If your home state offers a tax deduction, it’s likely the best option, since contributing to your 529 plan could save you money around tax time.
-However, if your state doesn’t have income tax, you may choose to shop around with other states’ plans.
+However, if your state doesn’t have income tax, you may shop around with other states’ plans.

 When comparing 529 plans, examine their costs, benefits and track record of investment performance.
 Ohio, New York, Wisconsin, West Virginia and California are examples of states with plans that feature a variety of funds and portfolios, but you can find a list of all state plans on sites like the College Savings Plans Network.